5 of the Best Educational Podcasts for Kids

 What Are Podcasts?

-You are familiar with broadcasting.
-You are probably familiar with iPods—the predecessors to iPhones.
-You are probably familiar with blogs.
 Think of podcasts as audio blogs you subscribe to.
-Unlike iPods, which we used to rely on for the latest music, podcasts disseminate ideas to a large audience.
-Families traveling to and from soccer practice, bored kids looking for a distraction on a rainy day at home—the right podcasts can make downtime incredibly productive.
+Podcasts disseminate ideas to a large audience.
+Families traveling to and from soccer practice, bored kids looking for a distraction on a rainy day at home—the right podcasts can make downtime surprisingly productive.

-Here are five podcasts you and your kids will love:
+Here are five educational podcasts you and your kids will love:

 Wow in the World